TonyD68-code/dive-cebu/README.md

 ## Future Features

-More pages, each dedicated to a specific dive site and showing photos and videos of only that site, these pages will be linked to from each separate card on the homepage
+More pages, each dedicated to a specific dive site and showing photos and videos of only that site, these pages will be linked to from each separate card on the homepage.

+Add blog to keep returning users up to date with any news and to enable new users to view news history.

 ## Languages and resources